bmaso/tensor-algebra/README.md

 matrix multiplication, convolution, cross-correlation, Fourier transformation, complex image and sound manipulation functions.
 By interpreting data graphs as sparse matrices, you can implement many complex graph algorithms in the tensor algebra as well.

+## Tensor Algebra API Exaples

-### Example: 2-D Cross-Correlation Defined using Tensor Algebra
+### Example 1: 2-D Cross-Correlation Defined using Tensor Algebra

 Let's consider the cross-correlation of an ![NxM](docs/images/NxM.png) 2-D matrix ![Mat](docs/images/Mat.png) with a ![3x3](docs/images/Mat.png) 2-D matrix ![k](docs/images/k.png) (aka *kernel*).
 The ![star](docs/images/star.png) symbol is usually used to represent cross-correlation in standard math.